Which One Is Right for Me?

 At lease end

-Option A: SPV dissolves, house vests back at ā¹1.
-Zero stamp on re-acquisition.
-Net outcome: LTCG cost at sale, then ongoing benefit + ā¹1 return.
+Option A: Asset returned through exit mechanism at lease end.
+Stamp and tax implications confirmed at deal stage.
+Net outcome: LTCG cost at sale, then ongoing benefit.
 Option B: Mortgage released, title always with employee.

 Best for